Bogs Workman Review

 Warmth

-The Workman comes equipped for cold weather with 7.5mm of Neo-Tech waterproof insulation.
+The Workman comes equipped for cold weather with 5mm of Neo-Tech waterproof insulation.
 When our feet got chilly, we found ourselves reaching for these boots because we knew they'd warm us up.
-They did extremely well in our ice water immersion test, and we found they were in the top-tier for warmth all around.
-The double insole setup even kept the bottom of bare feet warm in our testing, something we appreciate a great deal!
+They did extremely well in our ice water immersion test, and we found they were in the top tier for warmth all around.
+The double insole setup kept the bottom of bare feet warm in our ice bathtub testing, which we greatly appreciate!

-We can't corroborate Bogs expansive claims that the Workman is "comfort-rated" to -72 degrees Fahrenheit, as we don't have access to that kind of temperature in our region, but we do know they were cozy on sub-freezing mornings in rural Maine.
+We can't corroborate Bog's expansive claims that the Workman is “comfort-rated” to -72 degrees Fahrenheit, as we don't have access to that kind of temperature in our region.
+Still, we do know they were cozy down to zero degrees on chilly days in Western Montana.

-As always, we do want to provide the caveat that these boots are insulated enough that they're not very comfortable in warm conditions (above 50 degrees Fahrenheit), even despite their "Max-wick" technology.
+As always, we do want to provide the caveat that these boots are insulated enough to be uncomfortable in warm conditions (above 50 degrees Fahrenheit), even despite their “Max-wick” technology.

-The Workman boots are pretty standard Bogs rainboot fare — they're chunky, with a molded-rubber wrap around the foot and a new more aerated-looking neoprene above the ankles.
+Lookswise, the Workman boots are pretty standard Bogs rainboot fare — they're chunky, with a molded rubber wrap around the foot and a new, more aerated-looking neoprene above the ankles.
 Our testers didn't mind their true-to-function design, and we felt totally comfortable wearing these around town in the wet fall.

 The Workman does have a larger profile than some of the other boots in our test, but this didn't alter our opinion of their aesthetic.